andreybleme/andreybleme.github.io/about.md

 Here I share my thoughts about computer science and software engineering.

+---

 I'm currently building [Research Scale](https://researchscale.io), a toolbox for managing everything in a research project.

----

-I'm currently doing research on fast packet-processing technologies: eBPF, XDP, DPDK, and also software-defined networks (Open-Flow).
+I'm doing research on fast packet-processing technologies: eBPF, XDP, DPDK, and software-defined networks, using probabilistic data structures to allow network monitoring tasks.

 I'm mostly interested in Distributed Systems, Networks, and Operating Systems.